Nx Ng Starter

 In order to run own copy of the project one must fulfill the following requirements.

-check out to facilitate setting up the dev environment;
+recommendedcheck out this dev setup instructions to facilitate setting up the dev environment;

 The GitBook documentation is generated based on this GitHub repo.